basho/basho_docs/content/riak/kv/2.0.0/developing/data-types.md

 > **Note**
 >
-> Counters do not use context: Riak KV will return an empty value.
+> The counter data type does not use context; Riak KV will return an empty value when the context is requested from a counter.

 In the example below we'll fetch the context [from a user data map created for Ahmed](./maps#create-a-map):